ccoenraets/salesforce-developer-workshop/Creating-the-Data-Model.md

 1. Check **Session**, **Speaker**, and **Session Speaker**

 1. Examine the MyConference data model.
-Rearrange the view as needed.
+Rearrange the objects as needed.